lambdastack/lambdastack/docs/home/COMPONENTS.md

 # Component and dependency versions and licenses

+>Note - We do our best to keep these up to date but sometimes something slips through so just let us know if we forgot :).

 ## LambdaStack cluster components

 Note that versions are default versions and can be changed in certain cases through configuration.
 Versions that are marked with '-' are dependent on the OS distribution version and packagemanager.